danduk82/foss4g2021/custom-data/readme.md

 In maputnik add a layer that uses the `custom` layer from the tileset.

 The layer should be of type `circle`.

+## Exercice:

+Let's try to play with your own data!